-Hearing loss isn’t easy.
+Hearing loss isn’t easy

 Hearing loss can be caused by a traumatic event and can traumatize you as well, compromising your mental health.
 Whether you lost it instantly or over time, hearing loss is bound to impact your mental and emotional well-being.
 Moving forward healthily from a trauma like this, you must process and accept having hearing loss first.

-Before anything else, you need to understand your situation and how you feel about facing hearing loss.
+Before anything else, you need to understand your hearing situation and how you feel about facing hearing loss.
 Tell your counselor about how you ended up having hearing loss.
-By talking to them about it, they can guide you in addressing hearing loss.
+By talking to them about hearing issues, they can guide you in addressing hearing loss.
 This step is even more important if your hearing loss was an accident, like a car crash.
 The incident itself might have traumatized you.

 They may also ask you about your emotions regarding your experience with hearing loss.
 They may suggest that you express how you feel about your hearing loss, the incident, and how you’re adjusting.
 These are all steps to make sure you address the things you need to discuss regarding your hearing loss.